tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 Einstein became disillusioned with the non-determinism model of the world.
 These were his famous words:

 <blockquote>
-Life doesn't play dice with the world.
+God doesn't play dice with the world.
 </blockquote>

 <br>

 #### Curious case of religion

 The course of human evolution was completely turned with the occurrence of two historic events.
 One was the discovery of fire and the other invention of wheel.
 The fire gave men the much needed protection.
 And the wheel allowed him to travel larger distance which helped him find the niche required for survival.
 Yet the sudden roar of thunder ushered the greatest fear.
 When there was the fear of the unknown, religion came to the rescue.
-The fundamental question of where we came from, also know as creation myth, is found in all religions.
+The fundamental question of where we came from, also known as creation myth, is found in all religions.
 The absence of rainfall could be easily attributed to the angry gods craving sacrifice.
 Hence dogmas and ritual gave religious institution authority to control the masses.
 Also religion made men feel privileged than the rest of the animals.

 <blockquote>
 God created man in his own image, in the image of God he created him - Gen 1.27